j-d-b/tas-server/README.md

 * `verbose.log` contains everything in `combined.log` with the addition of database queries.

 ### lib/messaging/
-* Contains all email and SMS sending code and templates (If you're updating the frontend colors/logo, you'll have to change these templates too.)
+* Contains all email and SMS sending code and templates (If you're updating the frontend colors or logo, you'll have to change these templates too.)
 * Email is sent using [Mailgun](https://www.mailgun.com/)
 * SMS is sent using [Plivo](https://www.plivo.com/sms/)